naiyerasif/site/content/posts/2020/2020-09-05-using-git-lfs-in-ci.md

 - executing `git lfs pull` to pull any changes, and
 - recreating the LFS cache (only when any new object is pulled)

-Note that the above configuration sets an environment variable `GIT_LFS_SKIP_SMUDGE=1`; this is needed to prevent the checkout step smudging the LFS objects before the cache is restored.
+Note that the above configuration sets an environment variable `GIT_LFS_SKIP_SMUDGE=1`; this is needed to prevent the checkout step from smudging the LFS objects before the cache is restored.

 ## Caching LFS assets with GitHub Actions